howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- FE testing
-- FE user crud, username/password crud, initial frontpage, authn and authz
-- Github actions CI
-- RBAC BE
-- RBAC FE
-- True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property
+- True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property.
+Also do true norm
+- Kick off forward passes every time we change anything
 - Model updates, what's necessary of BE
 - Model updates FE
+- EE plugin making
+- RBAC BE.
+EE plugin for full RBAC, CE for general user-admin thing
+- RBAC FE
+- EE: Auditing.
+Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
+With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
+Do it at query layer somehow?
+Need some sop for CE stuff too
+- License making
+- License dealing
 - Email integration (as first integration)
 - Full grad view (exec summary view)
 - Crontab for adjustments
 - Email digesting on the crontab
-- Kick off forward passes every time we change anything

 - Cut alpha